Heat Stroke

 0

+Heat stroke during exercise is a rapid uncontrolled rise in body temperature that can cause you to pass out and can even kill you.
+It is a medical emergency that can cause permanent organ damage, kidney failure and seizures.
+It should never happen to you because your body sends you plenty of warning signals as your temperature rises.
 In 1965, I almost died from heat stroke in an unimportant local race in Arlington, Virginia.
-I passed out during the race and lay unconscious for a while.
-I am still embarrassed by the stupidity that I showed when I ignored all the warning signs as my temperature continued to climb.
-First your muscles are affected, then your lungs and then your brain.
+I passed out during the race, and I am still embarrassed by the stupidity that I showed when I ignored all the warning signs as my temperature continued to climb.

 Muscles: As your temperature starts to rise, your muscles feel like a hot poker is pressing against them.
 It is normal for intense exercise to make your muscles burn, but hard exercise does not cause painful burning that feels like fire.
 Furthermore, the burning of hard exercise is relieved by slowing down, while the muscle burning of impending heat stroke does not go away when you slow down.

 Lungs: As your temperature rises further, the air that you breathe feels like it is coming from a furnace and no matter how rapidly and deeply you try to breathe, you can’t take in enough air.
 When you exercise intensely, you can become very short of breath, but the air you breathe will not burn your lungs.
 Burning in your lungs, not relieved by slowing down, signals impending heat stroke.
 When you feel that the air is so hot that it burns your lungs, stop exercising.
 This sign means that your heart cannot pump enough blood from your exercising muscles to your skin so heat is accumulating and your temperature is rising rapidly.
-Your temperature is now over 104 degrees F. and continuing to exercise will raise your body temperature even further so it will start to cook your brain.
+Your temperature is now over 104 degrees F, and continuing to exercise will raise your body temperature even further so it will start to cook your brain.

 Brain: When heat stroke begins to affect your brain, your head will start to hurt, you may hear a ringing in your ears, feel dizzy and have difficulty seeing.
 Then you will end up unconscious.
-Your temperature is now over 106 and your brain is being cooked just like the colorless portion of an egg that turns white when it hits a hot griddle.
+Your temperature is now over 106 and your brain is being cooked just like the colorless portion of an egg that turns white when it hits a hot pan.

 Mechanism

 During exercise, more than 70 percent of the energy used to drive your muscles is lost as heat, so your heart has to pump the heat in your bloodstream from your hot muscles to your skin where you sweat and the sweat evaporates to cool your skin to dissipate the heat.
 The harder you exercise, the more heat your muscles produce.
-Everyone who exercises, particularly in hot weather, has to sweat to keep their body temperatures from rising too high.
+Everyone who exercises, particularly in hot weather, has to sweat to keep their body temperature from rising too high.

 Risk for heat stroke is increased by: